MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/work-item-field.md

 :::row-end:::

 > [!NOTE]
-> 1. This field is available from Azure DevOps Services and Azure DevOps Server 2020.
+> 1. This field is available from Azure DevOps Services and Azure DevOps Server 2020 and later versions.
-> 2. This fields is available from Azure DevOps Services only.
+> 2. This field is available for Azure DevOps Services only.

 By using the system fields or other fields you've added to your project collection, you can enable meaningful cross-project reports and queries.
 Also, any non-system field that is referenced in the workflow or forms section of the work item type definition must have a **FIELD** element that defines it in the **FIELDS** section of the work item type definition XML file.
 Also, you must specify any non-system field that you might want to use to generate a query or report in the **FIELDS** section.